 The Harvest Moon Society is developing a package of field-trip educational programs that complement and supplement current provincial curriculum.
 We aim to provide a diversity of entry points to learn about sustainable agriculture, society, environment and the economy.
 Learning activities are still in the early stages of implementation, led by volunteer facilitators and local experts.
 Most of our activities have been designed for grades 6-12, however we can develop a program for younger students as well.
-Our programs tie together land-based learning and community-based learning giving children and youth hands-on tools to learn about sustainability issues they build life-long skills for being sustainable citizens and community-members.
+Our programs link land-based learning and community-based learning, teaching children and youth life-long skills to become active and thoughtful citizens.

 Urban Youth Field Trips